 Get clear on what are the priority goals that you need to accomplish that will truly constitute success in your role

+Sometimes we focus on the wrong things thinking that it’s what contributes to success.
 Ask yourself: What really gets rewarded in your organization?
 What has your boss defined as the things you have to accomplish to be successful in your role?
 To get promoted?
 There should be no more than 2 or 3 things.
+Stay focused on those.

-Keep in mind: when we’re in doubt or stressed, we can focus too much on clearing our to-do lists.
-That leads to an activity versus an outcome focus.
+Stay diligent: when we’re in doubt or stressed, we can stray back to urgent over important.
 It feels good because you’re getting a bunch of stuff done, but you’re probably doing few meaningful things well.
 You’ll risk undermining your potential if the to-do list is your focus.